jevancc/tritonhttp-web-server/testing/README.md

 ### valid format

+1. should respond nothing when sending no request.
+    - After a client connected to the server, the client did nothing.
+We expected the connection was established and nothing in response.

+2. should respond correct HTTP version in header.
+    - After a client connected to the server, the client sent a http request of `/`.
+We expected the response header contained `HTTP/1.1` version.

-1. should respond 400 when Slash Missing.
+3. should respond 400 when Slash Missing.
     - After a client connected to the server, the client sent a http request with a `missing slash URL`.
 We expected the response contained 400 code.

-2. should respond 400 when HTTP/1.1 Missing.
+4. should respond 400 when sending unspported HTTP version.
     - After a client connected to the server, the client sent a http request with `HTTP/1.0` in initial line.
 We expected the response contained 400 code.

-3. should respond 400 when sending non-supported request format, ex.
-POST.
+5. sshould respond 400 when sending unsupported HTTP method.
     - After a client connected to the server, the client sent a http request with `POST` in initial line.
 We expected the response contained 400 code.

-4. should respond 400 when Host is not presented request.
+6. should respond 400 when Host is not presented request.
     - After a client connected to the server, the client sent a http request without `Host` in headers.
 We expected the response contained 400 code.

-5. should respond nothing when sending no request.
+7. should respond 400 when sending empty format request.
-    - After a client connected to the server, the client did nothing.
-We expected the connection was established and nothing in response.
+    - After a client connected to the server, the client sent a http request with only `\r\n` in initial line.
+We expected the response contained 400 code.

 ### find valid files